Cennywise/Dashboard-of-Data-Professionals-Survey/README.md

 # Dashboard for Data Professionals Survey
-## Power BI Dashboard Examining a Survey of Professionals in Data Analysis
+## A Dashboard of Survey Data from Professionals in Data Analysis Regarding Their Careers

-What is this?

-A survey was given to professionals in Data Analysis.

-Outline:
-Title and subtitle (one line explainer)
-Intro paragraph
-Diagram or video (optional)
-Installation instructions for users
-Installation instructions for developers
-Contributor expectations
-Known issues